AEspinosaDev/Hair-Renderer-2/README.md

 * Available only on Windows (for now).
 * Marschner fit for shading.
-* Some hair models are created from gaussian haircut
+* Some hair models are created from [Gaussian Haircut](https://github.com/eth-ait/GaussianHaircut).

 ## PREQUISITES